timvanderzee/human-walking-biomechanics/1. Selection/README.md

 ![picture](dataflow.png)

 ## combine_trials.m ##
-Data from each of 33 trials for each of 10 subjects has been exported from Visual3D (V3D) into a separate MAT file (pXexport_TX.mat). combine_trials.m combines all 33 trials of one subject into a single MAT file for convience, called pX_AllStridesData.mat.
+Data from each of 33 trials for each of 10 subjects has been exported from Visual3D (V3D) into a separate MAT file (pXexport_TX.mat). combine_trials.m combines all 33 trials of one subject into a single MAT file for convenience, called pX_AllStridesData.mat.

 ## select_5steps.m ##
 This script loads the pX_AllStridesData.mat file and allows the user to select a different 5 strides for further analysis.
 The indices defining the new interval are save in 5steps_heelstrikes.mat.